Yosemite climbers face new obstacle: overnight permits - WHIZ News

 Climbers will need to secure free permits before they can attempt multiday climbs on El Cap, Half Dome, the Leaning Tower and other big climbs beginning May 21.

-The long-rumored plan will inevitably cause grumbling in the birthplace of American climbing and among a culture that embraces freedom.
+The long-rumored plan will inevitably cause grumbling in the mecca of American rock climbing and among a culture that embraces freedom.
 But it could help limit the number of climbers on classic routes that have become more crowded as the sport has grown exponentially in popularity.

-“I think we’re going to have a lot of climbers whining and complaining because they were gifted this thing that they think is a right and it was really a privilege,” said Hans Florine, who with 170 ascents, has climbed El Cap more than anyone.
+“I think we’re going to have a lot of climbers whining and complaining because they were gifted this thing that they think is a right and it was really a privilege,” said Hans Florine, who with 170 ascents has climbed the 3,000-foot (914-meter) face of El Capitan more than anyone.
 “We were given incredible rag-tag Wild West privileges for the last 40 years in Yosemite.
 All they’re asking is to let us know you’re there.”

 The two-year pilot program will put climbers on par with backpackers who have been required to get wilderness permits for decades to spend the night in protected backcountry areas of national parks and forests.
 Unlike hikers, though, the climbing permits will not at first be rationed on a quota basis that limits how many people can be on a designated route each day.